Session types in AttendFirst: work and break categories

 Click the three-dot menu on any row:

-- Edit: change the name or the Is Break toggle.
-Historical sessions keep their type tag; only new sessions created after the edit use the new definition.
+- Edit: change the name, the Is Break toggle, or the two override dropdowns.
+Historical sessions keep their original tag; only new sessions use the updated definition.

-- Delete: hides the type from future break pickers.
-Historical sessions tagged with it are preserved and continue to roll up into work / break totals based on the flag at the time of creation.
+- Delete: hides the type from future pickers.
+Historical sessions tagged with it are preserved and continue to roll up into work/break totals based on the flag at the time of creation.

 Frequently asked questions